What Are They Doing?

 A small team of earth scientists and engineers used a specialized drill to reach buried ice deposits in Beacon Valley – a part of the Dry Valleys region of Antarctica.
 Buried ice deposits represent a new and potentially far-reaching archive of Earth’s atmosphere and climate.
-If the drill operations are successful, the team will retrieve ice cores, which will enable the research team to gain access to a record of atmospheric and climatic change extending back for many millions of years.
-The ice being drilled is estimated to be over several million years in age, making it by far the oldest ice yet known on this planet.
+The drill operations retrieved ice cores, which enabled the research team to gain access to a record of atmospheric and climatic change extending back for many millions of years.
+The ice that was drilled was estimated to be over several million years in age, making it by far the oldest ice yet known on this planet.

 Simultaneously, the team worked in the Dry Valleys to seek a better understanding of surface processes above buried ice on Earth, for insight into Martian history and the potential for life on Mars.
 The cold-polar desert of the Dry Valleys is one of the most Mars-like climatic environments and landscapes on Earth.

 Additionally, the team continued to investigate the timing of tundra extinction in Antarctica.
 Collaborating with colleagues from North Dakota State University, the team examined ancient lake beds outside of Beacon Valley that contain freeze-dried remnants of mosses, beetles, and diatoms, all of which underwent rapid extinction around 13.9 million years ago.
 For the past 13.9 million years, climate conditions in the Dry Valleys have been too cold for even the hardiest of tundra plants and animals; fortunately, however, the conditions have been ideal for long-term preservation of multi-million year old, buried ice.